-We're so sorry to hear this.
-Kenny Rogers has been forced to cancel the remaining dates on his farwell concert tour due to "a series of health challenges," the 79-year-old singer's manager confirmed in a statement on Thursday, April 5.
-"Kenny Rogers has been working through a series of health challenges.
-His doctors fully expect the outcome to be great, but they have advised him to cancel all performances through the end of the year to focus on recuperation," the message read.
+In early April, the music icon’s manager confirmed the cancelation of Kenny’s farewell concert tour with the following statement: “Kenny Rogers has been working through a series of health challenges.
+His doctors fully expect the outcome to be great, but they have advised him to cancel all performances through the end of the year to focus on recuperation.”

-Since two of his kids are teenagers, Kenny noted he's especially looking forward to hanging out with his two youngest sons during his retirement.
+Since two of his kids are teenagers, Kenny noted he was especially looking forward to hanging out with his two youngest sons during his retirement.
 “My boys are playing football and we went to watch a game.
 They were so excited about me being there!
 That’s the kind of thing that, as a parent, you want to be part of as much as you can.
 It’s not about me anymore.
 It’s about them,” he said.